Cecilia Piccioni

 Cecilia Piccioni is an Italian diplomat and business consultant.
-She is advisor to the president of Fincantieri.
+She is the Italian ambassador to the Russian Federation.

 Career

 She graduated from Sapienza University of Rome.
 She worked at the World Bank.
 She was Chief of the Economic and Trade Office in the Czech Republic.
-She was Chief of Staff to the Ambassador to the United States.
+She was chief of staff to the ambassador to the United States.
 She was counselor to the United Nations.